dob/auctionhouse/README.md

 ## Technical Standard For Auctionable Items

 As mentioned above, there needs to be some convention by which items are made available to be auctioned on this platform.
-My current thinking is to follow the inspiration of ERC20, which describes fungible tokens and provides methods to find out an owner's balance, the transfer the token, and to allow others to transfer the token on your behalf up to a certain amount.
+Current thinking is to follow the inspiration of ERC20, which describes fungible tokens and provides methods to find out an owner's balance, the transfer the token, and to allow others to transfer the token on your behalf up to a certain amount.

 In the case of non-fungible assets, there is no concept of "balance", as each item is unique.
 Generally, a token is represented by an ID, and some associated metadata.
 An example (inspired from ERC137 which describes name records)...